RARE DEVICE: Beautiful Things to Hold in Your Hands

 Rena Tom, the founder, is a former jewelry and graphic designer who loves design.
 She opened Rare Device in Brooklyn in October 2005.
 Building on the success of that store, Rena partnered with artist Lisa Congdon to open a second Rare Device in San Francisco in October 2007.
 This larger location allowed them to include a gallery space, with monthly shows by local, national and international designers whose work meshes with the Rare Device aesthetic.
 Rare Device Brooklyn closed in May 2008 so that Rena and Lisa could focus on growing the flagship store in San Francisco.

 Rena and Lisa sold Rare Device to Phurba and I in February 2011.
-We moved Rare Device to its current location in Divisadero Street on March 2012, where we have been able to expand the kids’ section considerably, and add edible items like jams and salted caramel chocolates.
+We moved Rare Device to its current location in Divisadero Street on March 2012, where we have been able to expand the kids’ section considerably.

 Interview by Rhea St. Julien